 After graduation, Dr. Olah accepted a yearlong academic and research appointment at The Ohio State University College of Veterinary Medicine in Columbus, OH where he taught parasitology to first-year veterinary students and conducted research regarding tick-borne diseases.
 He left research to practice medicine in a feline specialty clinic in Columbus for a few months where he discovered his true passion for feline medicine.
 He moved back to New Mexico and worked at Smith Veterinary Hospital in Santa Fe for 8 years and was dedicated to their feline hospital section before joining our clinic.
 His special interests include feline internal medicine, infectious diseases, and parasitology.

-Dr. Olah spends his free time with his wife enjoying the great outdoors, running or simply staying home and being entertained by their two cats, Victor and Maynard.
-He also enjoys roasting coffee and reading and writing on various feline medicine topics.
+Dr. Olah spends his free time with his wife enjoying the great NM outdoors, biking or simply staying home and being entertained by their two cats, Mr. VicVic and Ms. Tilly.
+He also enjoys tinkering with technology, reading, listening to audiobooks, and writing on various feline medicine topics.